numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 ```
 If we run the code above, the *main* method will start the execution.
 Hence It will be loaded into the stack.

 The first local variable *id* will be directly stored in the stack since It is a primitive variable.
-The reference of *name* and *person* variables will be stored in the stack since they are object.
+The reference of *name* and *person* variables will be stored in the stack since they are objects.

-A string *"Name"* will be added in heap memory.
+A string *"Name"* will be added to the heap memory.

 The *buildPerson* method is called by the *main* method, then the *main* will stop execution and the *buildPerson* will be loaded into the stack.

-*id* and *name* are stored in stack as a local variable, *person* reference is also stored in stack as a return type.
+*id* and *name* are stored in the stack as a local variable, *person* reference is also stored in the stack as a return type.

-The the Person class constructor is loaded into the stack.
-Since It is called by *buildPerson* and all Its intance variables are stored in the stack.
+The Person class constructor is loaded into the stack.
+Since It is called by *buildPerson* and all Its instance variables are stored in the stack.

 ![Heap and Stack Illustration](heap-stack.png)

 **7. What is Java Classloader?**

   The Java ClassLoader is a part of the Java Runtime Environment that dynamically loads Java classes into the Java Virtual Machine.
-The Java run time system does not need to know about files and file systems because of classloaders.
+The Java run time system does not need to know about files and file systems because of Classloaders.
 Java classes aren’t loaded into memory all at once, but when required by an application.
 At this point, the Java ClassLoader is called by the JRE, and these ClassLoaders load classes into memory dynamically.

   Not all classes are loaded by a single ClassLoader.
-Depending on the type of class and the path of class, the ClassLoader that loads that particular class is decided.
+Depending on the type of class and the path of the class, the ClassLoader that loads that particular class is decided.
 All classes are loaded based on their names and if any of these classes are not found then it returns a NoClassDefFoundError or ClassNotFoundException.
 A Java Classloader is of three types:

-  *  **Bootstrap ClassLoader**: This is the first classloader which is the superclass of Extension classloader.
+  *  **The Bootstrap ClassLoader**: This is the first Classloader which is the superclass of the Extension Classloader.
 It loads the rt.jar file which contains all class files of Java Standard Edition like java. lang package classes, java.net package classes, java.util package classes, java.io package classes, java.sql package classes, etc.

-  *  **Extension ClassLoader**: The Extension ClassLoader is a child of Bootstrap ClassLoader and loads the extensions of core java classes from the respective JDK Extension library.
+  *  **The Extension ClassLoader**: The Extension ClassLoader is a child of Bootstrap ClassLoader and loads the extensions of core Java classes from the respective JDK Extension library.
 It loads files from jre/lib/ext directory or any other directory pointed by the system property java.ext.dirs.

-  *  **System/Application ClassLoader**: This is the child classloader of Extension classloader.
+  *  **The System/Application ClassLoader**: This is the child Classloader of the Extension Classloader.
 It loads the class files from the classpath.
 By default, the classpath is set to the current directory.
 You can change the classpath using "-cp" or "-classpath" switch.
-It is also known as Application classloader.
+It is also known as the Application Classloader.

 **8. What is JIT**